Back to blog

 We track performance markers throughout the stream: time-to-first-token, thinking duration, and search latency.
 These metrics drive continuous optimisation.

-9. Memory, Observability, and Continuous Improvement
+8. Memory, Observability, and Continuous Improvement

 Our memory and observability layer forms a closed loop: conversations are stored, traced, scored, and fed back into model improvement.
 This implements the Self-Refine principle at the system level.
-Not just individual responses, but the entire system improves through feedback.

 Observability Tracing

+Every agent interaction is traced end-to-end.
 Within each trace, we create generations for LLM calls and spans for tool executions.
 This gives visibility into token usage, tool latency, streaming performance, and cost attribution by user, session, and prompt version.

-Feedback Loops and Reinforced Fine-Tuning
+Feedback Loops and Fine-Tuning

 User feedback flows back into improvement:

-User Feedback → Trace Score → Dataset Export → Fine-Tuning Pipeline
+User Feedback -> Trace Score -> Dataset Export -> Fine-Tuning Pipeline

 Explicit feedback: Users rate responses, attaching scores to traces.